Cuban Link: 1997–2001: Signing with Atlantic, 24K album, feud with Fat Joe, cancelled Scarface sequel

 In 1997, Cuban began recording songs for his debut album 24K.
 One of the first songs he recorded was "Toe to Toe" with Big Pun.
 He recorded songs with Pun, Angie Martinez, SunKiss, Ja Rule, Triple Seis, Kool G Rap, and many other artists.
 During the process, Big Pun died on February 7, 2000, due to a heart attack caused by weight issues.
 This led to Cuban writing and releasing "Flowers For The Dead" in Pun's honor.
 Three singles were released from the album: "Flowers For The Dead", "Still Telling Lies", and "Why Me?".
 The songs "Play How You Want" and "Toe to Toe" were released as promotional singles by Atlantic Records.
 In addition, "Why Me?" was featured in the 2000 action-comedy film Bait and another song from the album, "Project Party" was featured in the 2000 sports drama film Girlfight.
-The album was scheduled to be released in the summer of 2000 but changed to January of 2001.
+The album was scheduled to be released in the summer of 2000 but changed to January 2001.
 However, without Pun's mediation, personal tension between Fat Joe and Cuban Link, problems with Atlantic and bootlegging prevented the release of 24K.
 24K is now available for digital download on Amazon Music, but has not been released physically.
 Cuban Link's feud with Fat Joe led to him being blacklisted from the music industry and forced to go underground.

 In 2001, plans were made for Cuban Link to star in the sequel to the legendary crime film Scarface, titled Scarface 2: Son of Tony.
-The plane drew both praise and criticism.
-The sequel was unfortunately cancelled due to film rights issues and creative control.
+The plan drew both praise and criticism.
+The sequel was ultimately cancelled due to film rights issues and creative control.